roytang/blog/content/quotes/sig.md

 ---

-"We&#x27;ll launch so many tasks, we&#x27;ll blot out the sun."
+"We'll launch so many tasks, we'll blot out the sun."

-"Then, we&#x27;ll code in the shade."
+"Then, we'll code in the shade."

 ---